walterlas/DungeonOfDanger/README.md

 the game ending when you run of turns works, but I haven't the faintest idea of where the maximum moves is defined.
 Go figure.

+03/04/2020: Every once in a while I like to sort of start over.
+This means creating a new file and then going over the old code and re-implementing it wherever I see that I can do things better.
+Or catch a glaring mistake.
+It was in doing this (dod4.py), that I realized that dod3.py wasn't going to work correctly.
+It's kind of amazing it works at all.
+Even still, there are some things that don't seem right to me.
+For instance, the starting hit points can be way higher than they're supposed to be.
+I may have to run the Atari800 emulator and do some experimenting to see what may be going on.
+Other than that, I think I have a handle on things now.
+Sure, there are still variables that don't make sense to me (they aren't very descriptive in the BASIC listing).
+And, after searching the PDF for the variables, they don't seem to do anything there, either.
+So they may end up on the cutting room floor, so to speak.